|

 Train types in Ireland: Suburban (DART), Commuter & InterCity trains

-- Suburban (DART) - suburban service in Dublin area (from Dublin to Dundalk, Gorey, Portlaoise, Longford, Howth, Malahide etc.), no seat reservation required
+• Suburban (DART): suburban service in Dublin area (Dublin to Dundalk, Gorey, Portlaoise, Longford, Howth, Malahide, etc.), no seat reservation required

-- Commuter - commuter service in most populated areas in Ireland (except Dublin with DART), no seat reservstion required
+• Commuter: commuter service in most populated regions of Ireland (except Dublin with DART), no seat reservation required

-- InterCity - long-distance intercity service connecting major Irish cities & towns (also to/from Northern Ireland), seat reservation (3 euro) not required, but can be made
+• InterCity: long-distance intercity service connecting major Irish cities & towns (+ to/from Northern Ireland), seat reservation (5 euro) not required, but can be made

-Discounts, special offers & ways to save money for passengers traveling in Ireland (IE):
+Discounts, special offers & ways to save money for passengers traveling by train in Ireland (IE):

-- Passengers planning multiple train journeys in Ireland might consider purchasing SCIC-NRT(TCV) international ticket for domestic journeys in Ireland (more info about use of international tickets for domestic train trips can be found 'Western Europe-how cheap it can be?').
-For instance Dundalk-Dublin-Cork ticket valid for one month & allowing unlimited stopovers on the way costs only 63 euro (plus if passenger holds Rail Plus Card such SCIC-NRT(TCV) tickets will be 25% cheaper)
+5. Passengers planning multiple train journeys in Ireland might consider purchasing SCIC-NRT international ticket for domestic journeys in Ireland (more info about use of international tickets for domestic train trips can be found 'Western Europe-how cheap it can be?').
+For instance, Dundalk-Dublin-Cork ticket valid for 15 days period & allowing unlimited stopovers on the way cost only 69,60 euro (plus if passenger holds Rail Plus Card such SCIC-NRT tickets will be 25% cheaper).
+Basically such SCIC-NRT international ticket can be used as rail pass for the predefined route of your choice.

 International Train Service: